anujb6/Swing-Filterer/Readme.md

-scripts For picking stocks according to the setup library used: tradingview-ta
+Script for picking stocks according to the setup library used: tradingview-ta
 Added filter contain
 1. stocks where the price crosses above the 20-day SMA but remains below the 50-day and 200-day SMAs.